TyreekHaynes/Infiltra-Firmware-trial/README.md

-# **Signal X Firmware**
+# **Infiltra Firmware**

-Welcome to **Signal X Firmware**, the **ultimate** custom firmware designed to **enhance the capabilities** of devices including **M5StickC Plus, M5StickC Plus2, Cardputer, CYD, LilyGO T-Embed CC1101, RTL8720DN BW16 WiFi 5GHz Deauther, ESP8266 Deauther, ESP32, ESP32 WROOM (Headless Mode), WIO Terminal, and more**!
+Welcome to **Infiltra Firmware**, the **ultimate** custom firmware designed to **enhance the capabilities** of devices including **M5StickC Plus, M5StickC Plus2, Cardputer, CYD, LilyGO T-Embed CC1101, RTL8720DN BW16 WiFi 5GHz Deauther, ESP8266 Deauther, ESP32, ESP32 WROOM (Headless Mode), WIO Terminal, and more**!

-Built by a dedicated community of **hackers, developers, and security enthusiasts**, Signal X delivers a **robust toolkit** for wireless testing, hardware hacking, and advanced emulation.
+Built by a dedicated community of **hackers, developers, and security enthusiasts**, Infiltra delivers a **robust toolkit** for wireless testing, hardware hacking, and advanced emulation.

 ---